ldtteam/MinecoloniesWiki/source/workers/composter.md

   </div>
 </div>

 The Composter will help your [Farmer](../../source/workers/farmer) get crops faster.
-The Composter will turn items into [compost](../../source/items/compost) using the [barrel](../../source/items/barrel).
+The Composter will turn items into [compost](../../source/items/compost) using the [compost barrel](../../source/items/compostbarrel).
 The Farmer will use the compost as fertilizer (like vanilla bonemeal).

 Compost is also used to create compost blocks, which are used in the [Flower Shop](../../source/buildings/flowershop) schematics.

-The Composter can also make dirt in their barrels as well, which is especially useful if you are in a biome without dirt.
+The Composter can also make dirt in their compost barrels as well, which is especially useful if you are in a biome without dirt.